flightphp/core/README.md

 ## Extending

-Flight is extensible.
+Flight is an extensible framework.
+Flight's features are individual components that can extended or overridden.
 You can map your own methods, register your own classes, or even override existing classes and methods.

 ### Mapping Methods